 It’s well-known that hiring a permanent employee is a considerable financial commitment, with costs like advertising the role, onboarding, training, salary and benefits to take into account.
 Companies also lose money and productivity while positions are left unfilled.

-Bringing in temporary workers can help you make optimum use of your HR budget by ensuring you’re only paying for the skills and services you need, when you need them.
+Bringing in flexible workers can help you make optimum use of your HR budget by ensuring you’re only paying for the skills and services you need, when you need them.

 This can prove particularly important if you have short-term requirements - if you need specialist skills to complete a one-off project or additional staff to meet a seasonal spike in demand, for example.